oktaytuncay/Kubernetes/kubernetes.md

 Simply put, think of Ingress as a layer seven Load Balancer built-in to the Kubernetes cluster that can be configured using native Kubernetes primitives just like any other objects in Kubernetes.

 Even with Ingress, we still need to expose it to make it accessible outside the cluster, so we still have to either publish it as a NodePort or with a Cloud Native Load Balancer.
-With this setup, we're going to perform all our load-balancing authentication, SSL and URL based routing configuration on the ingress controller.
+With this setup, we're going to perform all our load-balancing authentication, SSL, and URL-based routing configuration on the ingress controller.

 So, how does it work?
 Without ingress, how would we do all of this?
-We would use a reverse proxy or a load balancing solution like nginx, HAProxy or traefik.
-We would deploy them on a Kubernetes cluster and configure them to road traffic to other services.
+We would use a reverse proxy or a load balancing solution like Nginx, HAProxy, or traffic.
+We would deploy them on a Kubernetes cluster and configure them for road traffic to other services.

-Ingress is implemented by Kubernetes, with any of the services we listed above (nginx, HAProxy or traefik), we need to deploy the solution and then set up a set of rules to configure Ingress.
-The solution we deploy is called as an Ingress controller, and the set of rules we configure are called as Ingress resources.
+Ingress is implemented by Kubernetes, with any of the services we listed above (Nginx, HAProxy, or traffic), we need to deploy the solution and then set up a set of rules to configure Ingress.
+The solution we deploy is called an Ingress controller, and the set of rules we configure is called Ingress resources.

-Ingress resources are created using definition files like the ones we use to create pods, deployments and services.
+Ingress resources are created using definition files like the ones we use to create pods, deployments, and services.

 A Kubernetes cluster does not come with an ingress controller by default.
 If we set up a cluster, we won't have an ingress controller built into it.
 So, if we simply create ingress resources and expect them to work, they won't.

 The question is, what are we deploying?
-There are a number of solutions available for Ingress such as Oracle Load Balancer which is Oracle's layer seven HTTP Load Balancer, GCE which is Google's layer seven HTTP Load Balancer, nginx, Contour, HAPProxy, traefik and Istio.
+There are a number of solutions available for Ingress such as Oracle Load Balancer which is Oracle's layer seven HTTP Load Balancer, GCE which is Google's layer seven HTTP Load Balancer, Nginx, Contour, HAPProxy, traffic, and Istio.

-These ingress controller are not just another Load Balancer or nginx server.
+These ingress controllers are not just another Load Balancer or Nginx server.
 The Load Balancer components are just a part of it.
 The ingress controllers have additional intelligence built into them to monitor the Kubernetes cluster for new definitions or ingress resources and configure the Nginx server accordingly.

-So we start with a deployment definition file named nginx-ingress-controller with on replica and a simple pod definition tenplate.
-We'll label it nginx-ingress, and the image used is nginx-ingress-controller with the right version.
+So we start with a deployment definition file named Nginx-ingress-controller with on replica and a simple pod definition template.
+We'll label it Nginx-ingress, and the image used is Nginx-ingress-controller with the right version.

 1. Deployment Configuration File